Omnichannel contact center

 • Cloud-based software or other technology to integrate customer communications

-As the name suggests, omnichannel contact centers can handle many different channels, from voice calls to text and web chat, to email and social media and more.
+As the name suggests, omnichannel contact centers can handle many different channels, from voice calls to text and web chat to email and social media.
 If you’re weighing inbound vs. outbound call center capabilities, omnichannel contact centers can accommodate both.

 This centralization allows agents and other team members to easily understand a customer’s entire contact history when interacting with them.
-Technology serves to both integrate customer communication and streamline internal processes.
+Technology integrates customer communication and streamlines internal processes.

 Do I need an omnichannel contact center?

-While this may sound all well and good, you may be wondering, “does my business actually need an omnichannel contact center?”
+While this may sound good, you may wonder, “Does my business actually need an omnichannel contact center?”

 According to a research study by Nemertes Research, omnichannel contact center usage increased from 8% in 2016 to 31% in 2019.
-While this means that omnichannel contact centers are definitely on the rise, it also means that they’re still much less common than they should be—especially given that new communications channels and technologies are being created all the time.
+While this means that omnichannel centers are definitely on the rise, they’re still much less common than they should be — especially given that new communications channels and technologies are constantly being created.

 Most businesses could benefit from an omnichannel contact center approach.
-Not only does it provide a customer service experience that meets (and exceeds) customer needs and expectations, it also gives you a competitive advantage over the 69% of businesses who are not delivering an omnichannel experience to their customers.
+Not only does it provide a customer service experience that meets (and exceeds) customer needs and expectations, but it also gives you a competitive advantage over the 69% of businesses not delivering an omnichannel experience to their customers.

 Still not sure?
 Omnichannel contact centers can be a great solution for any business that:

-• Is struggling to keep up with the demand of customer service inquiries.
+• Needs to keep up with the demand of customer service inquiries.

 • Wants to reach their audience on more channels than just voice calls.